 Financial Ratios Comparison

-The table below presents a comparison of key financial ratios and metrics for EPAM Systems, Inc. (EPAM) and Asana, Inc. (ASAN).
+Below is a comparison of key financial ratios for EPAM Systems, Inc. and Asana, Inc. based on their most recent fiscal year data.

 |---|---|---|